Topics Map > 6. New Employee Onboarding > 6.01 New Employee Onboarding

 - The onboarding program must include a scheduled meeting (preferably face-to-face) between the new hire and her/his direct supervisor (or appropriate designee) on the new hire’s first day of employment.

 - Each new hire will be assigned a peer partner.
 The role of the peer partner includes welcoming the new hire, making introductions to colleagues, helping to understand and navigate the culture of the organization, serving as a resource to answer or refer specific questions, and checking in frequently with the new hire.
-(Any modifications to this requirement will be made in consultation with the OHR Talent Management and Learning unit.)
+(Any modifications to this requirement will be made in consultation with the OHR Onboarding Consultant.)

 Program Evaluation Requirements

-- OHR will also collect feedback on a regular basis from new employees about their onboarding experiences.
+- OHR will collect feedback on a regular basis from new employees about their onboarding experiences.